 the number of states for that trait.
 Traits will be plotted in the

-order given by cols
+order given by cols.

 Alternative names for the legend (perhaps longer or more

 informative).
-Must be in the same order as cols
+Must be in the same order as cols.

 Strings used for the states in the legend.
 If NULL

-(the default), the values in dat
+(the default), the values in dat are used.

-A vector along phy$tip.label
+A vector along phy$tip.label giving a higher level

 classification (e.g., genus or family).
 No checking is done to